Changing State Residency and the Minnesota Department of Revenue

 What are some mistakes people make in either establishing or terminating Minnesota residency?

-A commonly cited case is that of NBA referee Ken Mauer.
+A commonly cited case is that of former NBA referee Ken Mauer.
 He:

 - bought a townhome in Florida,